CaseyLabs/aws-ec2-ebs-automatic-snapshot-bash/README.md

 pip install awscli
 ```
 Once the AWS CLI has been installed, you'll need to configure it with the credentials of the IAM user created above:
+(Note: this step can be skipped if you have an IAM Role setup for your instance to use the IAM policy listed above.)

 ```
 sudo aws configure